prometheus/prometheus/docs/storage.md

 ### Overview

-Prometheus integrates with remote storage systems in three ways:
+Prometheus integrates with remote storage systems in four ways:

 - Prometheus can write samples that it ingests to a remote URL in a [Remote Write format](https://prometheus.io/docs/specs/remote_write_spec_2_0/).
 - Prometheus can receive samples from other clients in a [Remote Write format](https://prometheus.io/docs/specs/remote_write_spec_2_0/).